 Make the Strawberry Cake Batter

-• Preheat the oven to 350°F/180°C. Grease the sides of three 8-inch cake pans and line the bottoms with parchment paper.
+• Preheat the oven to 325°F/162°C. Grease the sides of three 8-inch cake pans, then line the bottoms with parchment paper.

-• In a stand mixing bowl, whisk together the flour, sugar, baking powder, and salt.
-On low speed, mix the butter into the dries, until it has a sandy texture, about 2 minutes.
+• In a stand mixer bowl, whisk together the flour, sugar, baking powder, and salt.
+On low speed, mix the butter into the dry ingredients until it has a sandy texture, about 2 minutes.

-• Evenly distribute the batter into the prepared cake pans, about 540 grams in each.
+• Evenly distribute the batter into the prepared cake pans, ~485 grams in each.

-• Bake for 25-35 minutes, or until the edges are barely golden brown and a toothpick inserted into the centers comes out clean.
-Let the pans cool on a wire rack for 15 minutes, then remove them from the pans and let them finish cooling on the rack.
+• Bake in the preheated oven for 22-35 minutes, or until the edges are barely golden brown and a toothpick inserted into the centers comes out covered in a few moist crumbs.
+Let the pans cool on a wire rack for 20 minutes, then remove them from the pans and let them finish cooling on the rack.

 Make the Buttercream